microsoft/SymProxyCloud/README.md

 - `ClientId`: Used for automation - ClientID of the application you're requesting a token for.
 - `ClientSecret`: Used for automation - ClientSecret of the application you're requesting a token for.
 - `IsNoisy`: Used for local development - 'True' is essentially !symnoisy for the proxy's console window.
 - `SymDownloadRetryCount`: Number of times to retry the symbol server if a symbol isn't found.
+Defaults to 2.
 - `TenantId`: Used for automation - TenantID of the application you're requesting a token for.
-- `TokenAudience`: Used for automation - If your endpoint requires a Token Audience for authentication, include that here.
+- `TokenAudience`: If your endpoint requires a [Token Audience](https://learn.microsoft.com/en-us/entra/identity-platform/claims-validation#validate-the-audience) for authentication, include that here.
+- Please note that if your Symbol Server requires an [Authentication Scope](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc#the-default-scope) besides ./default, you'll need to edit `ProxyHandler.cs` to accommodate.

 ## Contributing